Encouraging someone with a dementia to communicate

 - Dementia services - Northern Health and Social Care Trust website

-- Mental health services for older people - South Eastern Health and Social Care Trust website
+- Dementia services - South Eastern Health and Social Care Trust website

-- Dementia services - Southern Health and Social Care Trust website
+- Memory/ dementia services - Southern Health and Social Care Trust website

 - Dementia services - Western Health and Social Care Trust website